+No matter where you’re starting, a FICO credit score of 599 or a credit score of 700, the following tips will help improve scores.
 The better your credit score, the better your interest rates and loan terms.
-Good credit scores can bring a financial peace of mind and one less thing to worry about in this volatile economy.
+Good credit scores can bring a financial peace of mind and one less thing to worry about in a volatile economy.

-Let’s concentrate on the two major factors contributing to your credit score and a way to re-establish credit if you have experienced problems in the past:
+Let’s concentrate on major factors negatively impacting your scores and a way to improve credit scores:

-Credit scores are calculated using 35% of your payment history; this has a huge effect on your credit score, positive or negative, depending on your payment habits.
+The most important thing you can do to rebuild your credit is to continue making on-time payments.
+NEVER pay late.
+Credit scores are calculated using 35% of your payment history.
+This has a huge effect on your credit score, positive or negative, depending on your payment habits.
 Missed payments along with late payments can kill a credit score.

 If you have been late or missed a payment, do not continue that behavior.
 Bring any late payments current and stay current.
 You need to have good payment behavior to counter any past negative behavior.